 2.2.1 Compliance operations and transactional due diligence

 A critical aspect of any effective transactional due diligence – whether an acquisition, a joint venture or simply a one-off transaction – must necessarily be to identify risks lurking beneath the surface of a target business or transaction counterparty.
 In particular, attention to areas that can give rise to successor liability should be of paramount concern to the risk-assessment team on any due diligence.
-In the anti-money laundering arena, in relation to the United Kingdom, compliance with the Proceeds of Crime Act 20021 is only as effective as the quality of the due diligence, ongoing monitoring and surveillance techniques employed by the company.
+In the anti-money laundering arena, in relation to the United Kingdom, compliance with the Proceeds of Crime Act 2002 is only as effective as the quality of the due diligence, ongoing monitoring and surveillance techniques employed by the company.
 Similar considerations apply to compliance with international sanctions, where certainty as to the true source of remitted funds, the purpose of the payment and the identities of the payor and payee are central.
 ‘Adequate procedures’ required under the UK Bribery Act 2010 will include the ability to assess counterparty risk to avoid participation in a corrupt transaction.
 In the UK, there is a concerted move to replicate the corporate ‘failure to prevent’ offence in section 7 of the Bribery Act 2010 in other arenas, increasing the focus on the adequacy of prevention measures within corporations.

 The concerns in the United States are similar.
-The Department of Justice (DOJ) and the Securities and Exchange Commission (SEC) have stated in their Resource Guide to the Foreign Corrupt Practices Act (FCPA) that they will be less likely to prosecute an acquiror that conducts effective pre-transactional due diligence, remediates, folds the acquired entity into its compliance programme and voluntarily discloses the conduct.2 Without delving into the pros and cons of voluntary disclosure (which is covered extensively in Chapters 3 and 4 on self-reporting to the authorities), US law enforcement and regulatory agencies generally treat acquirors similarly even when the disclosure does not relate to potential FCPA violations, but to other issues such as money laundering and trade sanctions.
+The Department of Justice (DOJ) and the Securities and Exchange Commission (SEC) have stated in their Resource Guide to the Foreign Corrupt Practices Act (FCPA) that they will be less likely to prosecute an acquiror that conducts effective pre-transactional due diligence, remediates, folds the acquired entity into its compliance programme and voluntarily discloses the conduct.
+Without delving into the pros and cons of voluntary disclosure, US law enforcement and regulatory agencies generally treat acquirors similarly even when the disclosure does not relate to potential FCPA violations, but to other issues such as money laundering and trade sanctions.

 Given these expectations in the United Kingdom, United States and elsewhere, a party offering to warrant that it has not engaged in corrupt practices or other criminal activity will not provide adequate comfort without objective assessment of the risk profile, which is, itself, an exercise in investigation and analysis.
 For example, in the case of the three primary areas of financial crime risk (money laundering, sanctions, bribery and corruption), further enquiry may be required to investigate and assess the risk presented by politically exposed persons (PEPs), transactions involving higher risk jurisdictions or business practices, complex transactional structures characterised by opacity as to source of funds and ultimate beneficiaries.